dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 of a wrong recipient notification, since anti-spam software may attempt a GET request to URIs mentioned in mail headers without receiving user consent.
 Senders MAY return an error ``405 Method Not Allowed`` in response to a GET request to the URI.
+The sender MAY elect to present a page at this URI responsive to a GET request that presents the user with a form that allows them to submit the POST.

 The sender SHOULD make a best effort to attempt to discern a correct email address for the user account, such as by using a different known